engr-hasanuzzaman/funwith-php/laravel notes.md

 ### routes
 - we can declare an route as `users/{user}` where `user` object will be resolved by the `Route` not by the IoC container

+### facade
+- facade allows us to call the object properties as like the Static methods